Henry Woronicz: Oregon Shakespeare Festival years

-Recent work
+Later work

 In 2005 Woronicz appeared on Broadway in Julius Caesar at the Belasco Theatre.
 In 2006 he directed Pericles, Prince of Tyre at the Illinois Shakespeare Festival and Coriolanus in 2007 at the Utah Shakespearean Festival.
 He played Leontes in The Winter's Tale at the American Repertory Theatre in Cambridge, MA and has appeared in plays at the Indiana Repertory Theatre, Actors Theatre of Louisville, and the American Players Theatre.

 In 2009, he served in a consulting capacity as the Executive Producer of the Lake Tahoe Shakespeare Festival, producing productions of Measure For Measure and Much Ado About Nothing at the Festival's amphitheater in Sand Harbor State Park, on the shores of Lake Tahoe.
 From 2009-12, Mr. Woronicz was on the faculty of the School of Theatre and Dance at Illinois State University, where he served as the Head of Graduate Acting.

 Film and television credits

 He has acted in films and television shows from 1991 to the present.
 He has appeared in such feature films as Primary Colors and Living Out Loud.
 His television credits include parts in Seinfeld, Ally McBeal, Ed, Frasier, Moesha, 3rd Rock from the Sun, Cheers, Picket Fences, Third Watch, Star Trek: The Next Generation, Star Trek: Voyager, and Law & Order.